Varshneyabhushan/contact-consolidator/README.md

 * DATABASE => database's name
 ```

 3. The repository is written in typescript.
-So, the code need to be builded first
+So, the code need to be builded to vanilla javascript first

 ```
 npm run build